Therapeutic footwear is used to prevent diabetic ulcers. Orthopedic footwear is used by people with structural conditions of the foot.

 Providers must meet any provider criteria, including accreditation, for third party insurance or for Medicare in order to assist recipients for whom MHCP is not the primary payer.

-MHCP quantity limits and thresholds apply to all recipients unless only Medicare co-insurance or deductible is requested.
+MHCP quantity limits and thresholds apply to all members unless only Medicare coinsurance or deductible is requested.

-Orthotics are covered for all eligible MHCP recipients.
+Orthotics are covered for all eligible MHCP members.

-Custom-made or stock therapeutic shoes and modifications to therapeutic shoes are covered for MHCP recipient with diagnosed diabetes and one or more of the following conditions:
+Custom-made or stock therapeutic shoes and modifications to therapeutic shoes are covered for MHCP members with diagnosed diabetes and one or more of the following conditions:

-Inserts for therapeutic shoes, whether custom-made or stock, are covered only when the recipient has covered therapeutic shoes.
+Inserts for therapeutic shoes, whether custom-made or stock, are covered only when the member has covered therapeutic shoes.

-2 pair of therapeutic shoes, modifications and inserts are covered without authorization in a calendar year.
+Two pairs of therapeutic shoes, three pairs of inserts (A5512, A5513, K0903), and two pairs of inserts (A5510) are covered without authorization in a calendar year.
 They can be dispensed at the same time, or at different times.

 MHCP uses the coding guidelines for therapeutic shoes, modifications and inserts that are found in the Medicare Local Coverage Article for Therapeutic Shoes for Persons with Diabetes for Medicare’s DME MAC contractor for the state of Minnesota.

-MHCP will cover custom-made orthopedic shoes, modifications and inserts when the shoe is an integral part of a leg brace, or for recipients with one or more of the following medical conditions:
+MHCP will cover custom-made orthopedic shoes, modifications (including additions) and inserts when the shoe is an integral part of a leg brace, or for recipients with one or more of the following medical conditions:

 MHCP will cover stock inserts only for use in covered orthopedic shoes.

-1 pair of orthopedic shoes and 2 pair of inserts are covered without authorization in a calendar year.
+Two pairs of orthopedic shoes and two pairs of inserts are covered without authorization in a calendar year.

 A foot pressure off-loading device is covered for pressure reduction for existing pressure ulcers on the foot.

-Authorization for orthopedic footwear is required only when a second or subsequent pair of orthopedic shoes or a third or subsequent pair of inserts is required in any calendar year.
-Authorization will be granted when the items are needed because of a change in the recipient’s medical condition or size which requires replacement.
+Authorization for orthopedic footwear is required only when a third pair or subsequent pair of orthopedic shoes or a third pair or subsequent pair of inserts is required in any calendar year.
+Authorization will be granted when the items are needed because of a change in the member’s medical condition or size which requires replacement.

-Authorization for therapeutic footwear is required only when a 3rd pair or subsequent pair of therapeutic shoes or inserts is required in any calendar year.
-Authorization will be granted when the items are needed because of a change in the recipient’s medical condition or size which requires replacement
+Authorization for therapeutic footwear is required only when a third pair or subsequent pair of therapeutic shoes, a third pair or subsequent pair of inserts under code A5510, or a fourth pair of inserts (A5512, A5513, K0903) is required in any calendar year.
+Authorization will be granted when the items are needed because of a change in the member’s medical condition or size which requires replacement.

 Affiliate: A person that directly or indirectly, through one or more intermediaries, controls or is controlled by, or is under common control with, the referring physician or consultant.

-Custom-made: Made for a specific patient from his or her individual measurements and/or pattern
+Custom-made: Made for a specific patient from his or her individual measurements or pattern

-Inserts: Artificial devices which are placed in a shoe to assist in restoring or maintaining normal alignment of the foot
+Inserts: Artificial devices that are placed in a shoe to assist in restoring or maintaining normal alignment of the foot

 Physiatrist: A physician who specializes in physical medicine or who possesses specialized knowledge of rehabilitation and who is certified by the American Board of Physical Medicine and Rehabilitation.